 What Happens If I’m a Victim Of Bad Faith Practices?

-If you find yourself in this unfortunate situation, lodging a complaint with the BBB or the Federal Trade Commission is a good start, but speaking with a short-term insurance bad faith attorney should be your first step.
+If you find yourself in this unfortunate situation, speaking with a short-term insurance bad faith attorney should be your first step.
 This will let your health insurance company know that you are serious, and no amount of run-around can get you to give up on having your claim approved.
 If this still doesn’t get them to respond, then you may be entitled to far more compensation than what the original claim sought in the first place.

 It doesn’t take much for a bad faith claim to be justified.
 If it comes to a lawsuit, your attorney fees as well as emotional damages endured by going months without claim coverage and paying thousands of dollars out-of-pocket can all be compensated.
 When a lawsuit is necessary, it’s important you find an attorney who has the experience and expertise to handle your case.